MicrosoftDocs/azure-devops-docs/docs/pipelines/get-started/pipelines-sign-up.md

       - **Project Administrators:** Assign to users who will configure project resources.

    > [!NOTE]
-   > Add email addresses for [personal Microsoft accounts](https://account.microsoft.com/account) and IDs for GitHub accounts unless you plan to use [Azure Active Directory (Azure AD)](/azure/active-directory/fundamentals/active-directory-whatis) to authenticate users and control organization access.
+   > Add email addresses for [Microsoft accounts](https://account.microsoft.com/account) and IDs for GitHub accounts unless you plan to use [Azure Active Directory (Azure AD)](/azure/active-directory/fundamentals/active-directory-whatis) to authenticate users and control organization access.
 If a user doesn't have a Microsoft or GitHub account, ask the user to [sign up](https://signup.live.com/) for a Microsoft account or a GitHub account.

 4. When you're done, select **Add** to complete your invitation.